 Now she's the one in charge of the dining room and the busy kitchen, where the cooking is all from scratch just as it has always been.
 While a couple of cooks can be glimpsed at any time in the kitchen, there are actually 12 on the staff, mashing potatoes and making brown gravy and soups such as the beet or cabbage and potato or the classic czarnina (duck's blood).

 The menu is familiar to anyone who knows old Hamtramck.
 Meat or potato-stuffed dumplings (pierogi), potato pancakes, breaded and pan-fried pork chops, and daily specials that stay the same: meatballs with noodles or stuffed green peppers on Monday; boiled chicken on Tuesday; stuffed peppers again on Wednesday; goulash on Thursday; and on Friday, of course, pan-fried pickerel or perch, as well as pork loin with red cabbage.
 The latter also turns up on Saturday, when there are five specials leading up to Sunday's Warsaw chicken, half a chicken baked in mushrooms and onions.

 The heaping plates of food are brought to the tables by a friendly, bilingual staff, and while the napkins are paper and there are few frills, this restaurant delivers remarkable value and an atmosphere that recalls earlier times.

 When I walked in early this week, I thought I had stumbled onto a private party.
 Happily, it's a party we're all invited to."

-rated 3.9 out of 5, is an awesome polish, cafe Food in the area around Yemans St and Joseph Campau St, where the average rating for Food Stores as of this Saturday is 0.0 out of 5.
+rated 3.9 out of 5, is a pretty good polish, cafe Food in the area around Yemans St and Joseph Campau St, where the average rating for Food Stores as of this Friday is 0.0 out of 5.